 Mallorcan Culture: A very short introduction (I)

-The Mallorcan culture is rich, wide and full of history.
-The Mediterranean civilizations that settled and were related to Mallorca, among which we find Romans, Phoenicians, Arabs or Catalans, have influenced deeply the island by providing it with a cultural heritage and its own character.
-Mallorca Markets and Festivals offer you a short introduction to the vast world of Mallorcan culture.
+Mediterranean civilizations that settled here and were related to Mallorca, among which we can find Romans, Phoenicians, Arabs or Catalans, had a deep influence in the island by providing it with cultural heritage and character.

 Mallorcan Markets and Festivals provides you with a brief introduction to the vast world of the Mallorcan culture.

 One of the most characteristic aspects of Mallorca is the language.
 The Catalan language, spoken since the Christian reconquest in the thirteenth century, is one of the most powerful signs of identity in Mallorcan culture.

 The “island effect” favored the formation of the “mallorquí” dialect, a bit different evolution of standard Catalan.
 It has a peculiar accent and some words of their own.
 With the arrival of mass tourism and the increase of the population during the last century, “mallorquí” has lost some weight in society in favor of Spanish, English and even German.

 In spite of this, it is a habitual language, studied and much loved by the native inhabitants.

 After the Christian reconquest by King Jaume I in 1229 AD, Christianity replaced Islam as the predominant religion in Mallorca, and so it has been until today.